10 Best Winter Hikes Near Vancouver, British Columbia

 Elevation Gain: 415 m

 This is a busy trail with a decent elevation gain, making for a great outdoor workout.
 The wide trail permits social distancing and features a waterfall attraction, as well as 360-degree views at the summit.
-Dogs permitted on leash.
+Dogs are permitted on leash.

 Where can I find this trail?
 Park in Cypress Provincial Park lot (towards Nordic ski area) and look for the BC Parks sign board.